-The Museum's Sunday Concert Series returns this fall, as well as Stir, an adventurous mix of contemporary art, music, and performance.
-Download the brochure for the fall 2014 concert season for program information for each concert.
+The Museum's Sunday Concert Series returns in 2015, as well as Stir, an adventurous mix of contemporary art, music, and performance.
+Download the brochure for the winter/spring 2015 concert season for program information for each concert.

 Isabella Stewart Gardner filled the Museum with artists of all kinds during her lifetime, including many notable musicians and composers who drew inspiration from the museum’s unique atmosphere.